monotykamary/hashnode-blog0/cll55ahuj000f09meh8zy3xg6.md

 };
 ```

-We can then call the `Animal.describe` function like in Elixir, and we should expect the same result.
+We can then dispatch the `Animal.describe` function like in Elixir, and we should expect the same result.

 ```typescript
 const buster = Dog({ name: 'Buster' });